bluescarni/tanuki/doc/config.rst

    .. cpp:var:: wrap_semantics semantics = wrap_semantics::value

+      This option selects the semantics for the :cpp:class:`wrap` class.

    .. cpp:var:: bool copyable = true

       This option selects whether or not the :cpp:class:`wrap` class is copy constructible/assignable.